blakeblackshear/frigate/docs/docs/configuration/reference.md

       order: 0
       # Optional: Whether or not to show the camera in the Frigate UI (default: shown below)
       dashboard: True

+    # Optional: jsmpeg stream configuration for WebUI
+    live:
+      # Optional: Set the name of the stream that should be used for live view
+      # in frigate WebUI. (default: ??)
+      stream_name: go2rtc_stream_name
+      # Optional: Set the height of the jsmpeg stream. (default: 720)
+      # This must be less than or equal to the height of the detect stream.
+Lower resolutions
+      # reduce bandwidth required for viewing the jsmpeg stream.
+Width is computed to match known aspect ratio.
+      height: 720
+      # Optional: Set the encode quality of the jsmpeg stream (default: shown below)
+      # 1 is the highest quality, and 31 is the lowest.
+Lower quality feeds utilize less CPU resources.
+      quality: 8

     # Optional: connect to ONVIF camera
     # to enable PTZ controls.